 The coach then configures the athletes to the team or squad, providing a basic profile and their primary contact, usually a parent.
 This creates the athlete profile and sends a notice to the contact.

 If the contact is not an existing user, they are invited to activate their profile, and thereby have access to, and control over the athlete profile.
 Existing users can accept the athlete profile, avoiding duplication where possible.
 Parents can optionally choose to keep each team's activity separate, but this prevents the workload score and activity summary from being shared, and thereby increasing the risks of injury due to incomplete information.

 The athlete's authorised contact can extend access to their partner, the child's minder or grandparent, as deemed appropriate, and to facilitate the childcare arrangements that exist in today's world.

 When the child plays in multiple teams, parents can extend an invitation for those coaches to join them on SURPASSPORT, but each team's coach must initiate that connection following the process outlined above.

 Only authorised users can access the athlete's profile.

 The EU General Data Protection Regulation (GDPR) came into effect on 25th May 2018 and requires that all organisations treat data with due respect.
 This also applies to schools and sports clubs, with particular attention to information relating to juveniles.

-The security and data access model core to SURPASSPORT can help the club executive and school management implement controls in a consistent manner across all teams and codes, going a long way towards GDPR compliance at a practical level.
+The security and data access model core to SURPASSPORT ensure the club executive and school management implement controls in a consistent manner across all teams and codes, going a long way towards GDPR compliance at a practical level.
 Communications, team sheets, parent contact numbers and medical information are no longer stored in emails, spreadsheets and printouts.
-Whoever needs access can be authorised in a controlled manner, for the role intended.
+Whoever needs access can be authorised in a controlled manner, only as their role intended.